 "Policymakers should probably take note of these changes that renters and buyers have a greater opportunity to choose where they’re going to live," Dietz noted.
 "And those markets that offer the best affordability conditions, and thus the lowest regulatory cost in terms of developing new housing, are going to grow the fastest in the wake of the coronavirus."

-See the video above for the full interview.
+See the video below for the full interview.

 [bc_video video_id="6216647214001" account_id="260701690001" player_id="usVVtJ2Iz" embed="in-page" padding_top="56%" autoplay="" min_width="0px" playsinline="" picture_in_picture="" max_width="640px" mute="" width="100%" height="100%" ]